PlanetHorizont/ben.hoskings.net/_posts/2010-07-22-babushka-updates.markdown

 Everything that you can declare with babushka's DSL is a dep or a template.
 A dep at its lowest level is defined by the three declarations `requires`, `met?` and `meet`, and all deps are based on those three, whether they explicitly define them or not.

-You can't get true conciseness without wrapping up common patterns, and so you can use templates,
+You can't get true conciseness without wrapping up common patterns, though, and so you can use templates, like `tmbundle`, `vim-plugin` or whatever you like.
+Because some things are universal, though, a few of these were bundled along with babushka itself---like `pkg` for writing deps that work with the system's package manager, or `gem` for rubygems.

+These special templates were defined in an outdated way that predated templates, but in essence they were the same thing.
+But because those top-level methods like `pkg` were there in babushka core, they appeared to be special, and their relation to a standard `dep` wasn't clear.

+That's all cleaned up now as well.
+Just as manual and auto sources have been unified, all deps are defined with the `dep` top-level method now, whether they use a template or not.

 Instead of saying `pkg 'mongo'`, you say either `dep 'mongo', :template => 'managed'`, or `dep 'mongo.managed'` - whichever suits the situation better.